Join The Discussion

 Bea Krinke

 "Please stop this ridiculous waste of money and damaging project.
 St Paul has lost its mind about how we think of priorities, budgets and the bike issue.
 We live in a cold climate and very few residents bike year round and there are already plenty of safe, affordable options for bikers.
-Summit Avenue is a historic boulevard and should be protected as a city and state asset."

 Paul Johnson